Ackee-Blockchain/wake/docs/testing-framework/events-and-errors.md

 Wake offers two helper functions (context managers) to handle errors - `must_revert` and `may_revert`.
 Both functions can accept:

-- no arguments - any `TransactionRevertedError` is handled,
+- no arguments - any `RevertError` is handled,
 - a single error type - either `Error`, `Panic` or a user-defined type from `pytypes`,
 - a single error instance - an instance of `Error`, `Panic` or a user-defined type from `pytypes`, e.g. `Error("some error")` or `Panic(PanicCodeEnum.UNDERFLOW_OVERFLOW)`,
     - the error raised by the tested contract must exactly match the provided error instance,